 10. (a) Membership on a select or joint committee appointed by the Speaker § 782.
-Party under clause 11 of rule I during the for appointment. course of a Congress shall be contingent on continuing membership in the party caucus or conference of which the Member, Delegate, or Resident Commissioner concerned was a member at the time of appointment.
-Should a Member, Delegate, or Resident Commissioner cease to be a member of that caucus or conference, that Member, Delegate, or Resident Commissioner shall automatically cease to be a member of any select or joint committee to which assigned.
-The chair of the relevant party caucus or conference shall notify the Speaker whenever a Member, Delegate, or Resident Commissioner ceases to be a member of a party caucus or conference.
-The Speaker shall notify the chair of each affected select or joint committee that the appointment of such Member, Delegate, or Resident Commissioner to the select or joint committee is automatically vacated under this paragraph.
+Party membership as basis under clause 11 of rule I during the for appointment. course of a Congress shall be contingent on continuing membership in the party caucus or conference of which the Member, Delegate, or Resident Commissioner concerned was a member at the time of appointment.
+Should a Member, Delegate, or Resident Commissioner cease to be a member of that caucus or conference, that Member, Delegate, or Resident Commissioner shall automatically cease to be a member of any select or joint committee to which he is assigned.
+The chairman of the relevant party caucus or conference shall notify the Speaker whenever a Member, Delegate, or Resident Commissioner ceases to be a member of a party caucus or conference.
+The Speaker shall notify the chairman of each affected select or joint committee that the appointment of such Member, Delegate, or Resident Commissioner to the select or joint committee is automatically vacated under this paragraph.

 This party membership requirement for select and joint committees, analogous to clause 5(b), was added in the 98th Congress (H. Res.
 5, 1983, Jan.
 3, 1983, p.
 34).
-Gender-based references were eliminated in the 111th Congress (sec.
-2(l), H. Res.
-5, Jan.
-6, 2009, p. \\).
 Before the House recodified its rules in the 106th Congress, this provision was found in former clause 6(g) of rule X (H. Res.
 5, Jan.
 6, 1999, p.
 47).